sbslee/pypgx/docs/cli.rst

    only by structural variation (e.g. UGT2B17).

    Positional arguments:
      vcf                   Output VCF file.
 It must have .vcf.gz as suffix. fasta                 Reference FASTA file.
      bams                  One or more input BAM files.
 Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
+     --genes TEXT [TEXT ...]
+                           List of genes to include.
+     --exclude             Exclude specified genes.
+Ignored when --genes is not used.
+     --dir-path PATH       By default, intermediate files (likelihoods.bcf, calls.bcf, and calls.normalized.bcf) will be stored
+                           in a temporary directory, which is automatically deleted after creating final VCF.
+If you provide a directory path, intermediate files will be stored there.

 create-regions-bed
 ==================